G2Jose/personal_website/web/content/blog/exploring-app-user-sentiment-with-ai/index.md

 - A way to call OpenAI
 - Some way of presenting the data

-Apple provides what feels like an old iTunes RSS that returns reviews on content.
+Apple provides what feels like an old iTunes RSS feed that returns reviews on content.
 This also seems to work with apps, and appending `/json` makes it return data in json format.
 This is accessible at `https://itunes.apple.com/${region}/rss/customerreviews/id=${appId}/sortBy=mostRecent/json`.

 Calling OpenAI was pretty simple to do using [their official npm package](https://www.npmjs.com/package/openai).